 Binder or folder that has the capacity to hold all of your work for a semester.
 You will use an unfathomable amount of paper.
 Most of those documents will be worth holding onto.

-Google Drive makes for a great virtual binder to collect notes in.
+Google Drive makes for a great virtual binder to collect notes.
 I know many of you appreciate hard copies of notes, though.
 Let your good friends at Amazon know they could be shipping several printer cartridges your way.

 You might want to consider bringing these to class: